Professor Frank Minor

 · Citations--These should be included within the text when appropriate.

 · For literary and movie topics: The story/poem/play/film that you are writing about is the primary source.
 Everything else that you use (articles, books, essays) is considered a secondary material.
-You must have at least three different secondary sources in your paper, and these should come from a variety of formats.
+You must have at least five different secondary sources in your paper, and these should come from a variety of formats.
 (At least two of these should be found through Galileo.)
 The secondary sources can be quoted, paraphrased, or summarized, but they must be cited using MLA format. *Sparknotes, Cliff Notes, Wikipedia, and similar sites do not count as sources!

 · See the library's website for information on citing sources from Galileo.
 This is fairly simple.
 Some of the online databases tell how to cite their materials.
-Other resources: Harbrace, the Perdue Online Writing Lab website (currently linked to our library’s website), the Tutorial Center, the GHC Library staff, your instructor.
+Other resources: Harbrace, the Perdue Online Writing Lab website (currently linked to our library’s website), the MLA website, the Tutorial Center, the GHC Library staff, your instructor.

 · I will be glad to read rough drafts (including incomplete ones), but give them to me early.